siberoloji/siberoloji.github.io/content/en/blog/news/2024-09-19-what-is-dns-and-dns-server-a-comprehensive-guide.md

     - dns
     - 'dns server'
 ---
 The internet has become a crucial part of our daily lives, whether for work, communication, entertainment, or education.
 However, many of us may not fully understand the technologies that enable us to browse websites, send emails, or stream videos.
 One such fundamental technology is DNS, or **Domain Name System**, which plays a vital role in making the internet more accessible and user-friendly.
-In this blog post, we will dive into the basics of DNS, what DNS servers are, how they work, and provide examples that illustrate its importance in everyday life.
+In this article, we will dive into the basics of DNS, what DNS servers are, how they work, and provide examples that illustrate its importance in everyday life.

 1. What is DNS?